 What is BirdTrack?

-BirdTrack is an exciting new web-based bird recording project that looks at migration movements and distributions of birds throughout Britain and Ireland.
-It is run in partnership between the BTO, the RSPB, BirdWatch Ireland and the SOC.
+BirdTrack is an exciting web-based bird recording project that looks at migration movements and distributions of birds throughout Britain and Ireland.
+It is run in partnership between BTO, the RSPB, Birdwatch Ireland, the Welsh Ornithological Society and SOC.

 BirdTrack provides facilities for you to store and manage your own records, whilst at the same time using them for scientific research and to support conservation at local, regional, national and international levels.